paoladelisa/PROJECT_27-06-25/README.md

 # Project for Programming Course (AA 2025)

-This repository contains a Dockerized analysis pipeline.
-The project includes a pre-configured Docker container that installs all the necessary R packages and dependencies to perform the analysis described in the `project_DE_LISA_PAOLA.Rmd`.
+This repository contains the instruction and the files ncessary to perform the analysis required in the project.
+It includes a pre-configured Docker container that installs all the necessary R packages and dependencies to perform the analysis described in the `project_DE_LISA_PAOLA.Rmd`.

 ## Getting Started